ParshuramGD/verilog-projects/FIFO/fifo_verilog_project_readme.md

 ---

 ## Author
-Created by a Computer Engineering student passionate about:
+Created by a Electronics Engineering student passionate about:
 - RTL Design
 - Digital Electronics
 - Computer Architecture